AckeeCZ/nodejs-cookbook/Architecture.md

 ## Node.js

-This is node.js cookbook, I assume you expect (and you are right) we are working in node.js and javascript.
+This is Node.js cookbook, I assume you expect (and you are right) we are working in Node and javascript.
 Still it is good to mention it.

 ### About